22. Electrostatics

 $$|F| = k \frac{|q_1||q_2|}{d^2}.$$

 That is, the force equals a constant (k) times the charge of one of the particles, times the charge of the second particle, divided by the distance between the two particles squared.
-The units of force, as always, are newtons.
+The unit of force, as always, is the newton.

 The constant k is known as Coulomb’s constant and has a value of 9 \times 10^9~\textrm{Nm}^2/\textrm{C}^2.